 Almost is not 100%.

-Let’s examine 100% in our everyday storytelling.
-How many times have you sat and listened to someone’s account of a situation or an argument, and in listening, absorbing, and believing their experience, you accept it as truth?
-Have you actually gathered 100% of the story?
-Have you actually even gathered 50% of the story?
-So can you, with certainty and personal integrity, turn around and share the details of that story how can we be certain that the story we are telling is…accurate?
+Let’s examine 100% in our everyday lives through our conversations.
+How many times have we sat and listened to someone’s account of a circumstance, and in listening and absorbing their experience we accept it as truth?
+Have we actually gathered 100% of the story?
+Have we actually even gathered 50% of the story?
+If we turn around and share the details of that story how can we be certain that the story we are telling is…accurate?

 Remember that old commercial for Sure deodorant, with the catchy jingle that got stuck in your head… Raise your hand, raise your hand, if you’re Sure.

 I used to be sure.
-Not because I wore the deodorant, but because I subscribed to what I knew as the truth to be…true.
+Not because I wore the deodorant, but because I subscribed to what I knew as the truth to be 100% true.

-My acceptance of uncertainty has opened up so much space in my mind and my heart to experience life in a way that I did not give myself permission to do before.
-Actually, it never really entered my consciousness before because I was too invested into holding onto my stake of certainty that was so firmly hammered in the ground.
+My acceptance of uncertainty has opened up so much space in my consciousness and my heart to experience life in a way that I did not give myself permission to do before.
+Actually, it never really entered my awareness before because I was too invested in holding onto my stake of certainty that was so firmly hammered in the ground.

 Why was I holding on?
-In reflection I know it was because within my certainty, I had community.
+In reflection I know it was because within my certainty, I was not alone.
+I had community.
 I shared space with other people who believed like I believed.
-Within that collective certainty, I was affirmed and validated.
+I was comfortable.